Anxious Brain Meditation for Racing Thoughts at Night and During the Day

 The mechanism is simple, but not shallow.
 An anchor such as breath, feet, sounds, or hands gives the nervous system something current and concrete to track.
 Labeling a thought as “worrying” or “planning” adds decentering, which means seeing the thought as a mental event instead of a command.
 That small shift can reduce rumination because you are no longer arguing with every anxious sentence.

-Use the anchor that fits your body.
-If breath focus makes anxiety sharper, choose feet on the floor, room sounds, open-eye visual details, or contact with a chair.
-If trauma symptoms or dissociation are part of the picture, external anchors and movement often feel safer than closed eyes or deep inward body scanning.
+Use the anchor that fits your nervous system, not the one you think meditation is supposed to require.
+If breath focus turns the volume up on anxiety, try sound, open-eye visual details, slow hand movement, or the pressure of the surface supporting you.
+If trauma symptoms or dissociation are part of the picture, external anchors and gentle movement often feel safer than closed eyes or deep inward scanning.

 This practice supports regulation.
 It does not remove real threats, solve unsafe conditions, or replace action when action is needed.